-Carry Me is one of three finalists for the 2017 Vine Awards for Canadian Jewish Literature.
+Carry Me is winner of the 2017 Vine Awards for Canadian Jewish Literature.
 "Behrens is a master, at home in the broad sweep of history and the intimate detail of a character’s experience.
 This is a novel that could be, should be, read in a hundred years." —The Jury

 Stranger in a Strange Land: PB Talks about Displacement and Identity—and CARRY ME at Kingston Writers Fest